LotusBuddies/.github/volatile/RegionRoster.md

 # Tzu Ching Regional Roster – Specifications
-Tentative format will be a spreadsheet, with each chapter on its own sheet.
+~~Tentative format will be a spreadsheet, with each chapter on its own sheet.~~ TBD